carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - Global Services that lets you create new AWS accounts at no additional charge.
   - With accounts in an organization, you can easily allocate resources, group accounts, and apply governance policies to accounts or groups, consolidate billing across all accounts (single payment method)
   - It has a master account and multiple member accounts
-  - Member Acccounts or Organization Units (OUs) are based on department, cost center or environment, OU can have other OUs (hierarchy)
+  - Member Acccounts or `Organization Units (OUs)` are based on department, cost center or environment, OU can have other OUs (hierarchy)
-  - You can apply Service Control Policies (SCPs) at OU or account level, SCP is applied to all user and roles in that account.
+  - You can apply `Service Control Policies (SCPs)` at OU or account level, SCP is applied to all user and roles in that account.
 SPC Deny take precedence over Allow in the full OU tree of an account for e.g. allowed at account level but deny at OU level is = deny
 - Best practices with AWS Organizations.
   - Always enable multi-factor authentication on root or master account.
   - Always use strong and complex passwords on root account.
   - Paying account should be used for billing purposes only.
-Do not deploy resources into the paying account, into the root account or the master account,
+Do not deploy resources into the paying account, into the root account or the master account.
   - Enable and disable AWS services using service control policies (SCPs) either on organisational units or on individual accounts.

 ### AWS OpsWorks